 They Don’t Respect Their Students or Their Culture

 I have seen so many teachers work in their students’ neighborhoods and not make any attempt to get to know them.
 They are not willing to learn anything about their students or their culture.
 They think that it is okay to come into their students’ home and be a critic.
 Ya’ll, this is wrong.
 We don’t get to go into somebody else’s house and try to change them.
 Some teachers really try to do that.
 Then when it doesn’t work, they’ll punish their students for not abiding by their rules.

-For example, I work in Texas, which, of course, has a large Hispanic population.
-The Hispanic students will sometimes call the female teachers Ms., and won’t include our last name.
+For example, I work in Texas, which, of course, has a large Latinx population.
+These students will sometimes call the female teachers Ms., and won’t include our last name.
 Some teachers get mad and tell the students, their name isn’t Ms. I’ve seen some teachers really get upset and go off on their students.

 If we take a minute to ask or understand why our kiddos do certain things, we may learn that it is a cultural thing.
 We need to make sure we treating our students well, and punishing them because WE don’t respect or understand their culture is WRONG!

 Working for a Title I school can be challenging, especially when it comes to parent involvement.
 Some schools are better than others, but there are many schools where it is hard to get parents involved.
 Most parents aren’t as involved as they would like to be because they work long hours or they simply just don’t know how.

 We have to be flexible and willing to help parents learn how to help their kiddos at home.
 There are very few parents (honestly I’ve never had one) who simply just don’t care about what is going on at school.